augustoamerico/expenses_fetcher/README.md

 ---

-Buxfer repository

-- Logs in with username/password (prompted via TTY if not provided)
-- Adds transactions per account; optional deduplication by comparing with most recent account transactions
-- Transfer handling:
-  - Use define_type.transfer rules in the repository config to detect “from/to” sides of inter-account transfers and record them correctly

----

 Future sinks: Excel Online
 - The repository abstraction is designed to support an ExcelRepository that mirrors the Google Sheets experience (staging sheet, final sheet, metadata).
 This enables the same repository-first workflow for Excel users.